sambrothers0/class-dash/README.md

 **For a linux system with a standard gnu c/c++ compiler:**

 First, clone the repository to your local machine.
-1. make a subdirectory (under CSCI437-Spring25-Group1) named 'Release': mkdir Release
+1. make a subdirectory (under classdash) named 'Release': mkdir Release
 2. enter the subdir: cd Release
 3. and generate the makefiles: cmake .. (mind the ‘..’)